helixyte/everest-demo/docs/using.rst

    Resource
       URL referencing a resource.

-One of the main features of the collection resources in :mod:`everest` are their advanced querying, batching, and ordering capabilities.
+One of the main features of the collection resources in :mod:`everest` are their advanced filtering, ordering and batching capabilities.

-Query strings have to be submitted as expressions "Collection Query Language"
+Query strings have to conform to a custom query language (see sidebar "Collection Query Language" for details).

 A GET request to a collection resource with a query string such as